 The Dempster Highway is a very scenic gravel highway across miles of desolate Arctic landscape, in Canada.
 It’s the only all-weather road to cross the Arctic Circle.
 It's incredibly beautiful, somewhat dangerous and perhaps something you get to see only once (if that) in your life.
 If your ideal road trip involves getting way off the beaten track then this is the drive for you.

 Proper preparation is essential to having a safe, enjoyable trop on this road, also referred to as Yukon Highway 5 and Northwest Territories Highway 8.
 Services are limited on the Dempster.
 Gas, diesel fuel and repairs are available at Eagle Plains 365.7 km/227 miles, Ft.
 McPherson 555 km/345 miles, and at Inuvik.
 Be prepared to stop for approaching trucks, especially with dry, dusty conditions.
 The highway is gravel, so one has to drive according to the conditions of the road.
 Speed limit is 90 KM/Hour which can be done the majority of the time.
-The Dempster is open during the winter but February to April is recommended.
+The highway is open approximately June 10 to October 14 in the summer, and December 15 to April 30 in the winter.
 Its highest elevation is North Fork Pass Summit, at 1.328m (4,356ft) above the sea level.
 This unpaved road traverses some of the most beautiful scenery on the planet.
-It’s one of northern Canada's undiscovered, yet readily accessible wonders.
+It’s one of northern Canada's undiscovered, yet readily accessible wonders. .

 Due its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
 Road conditions can also vary drastically.
 This hard packed, but well maintained, gravel road winds its way through two mountain ranges, the Oglivie and the Richardson; crosses the continental divide three times, traverses the Arctic Circle and loosely follows the old dog team routes on its way to Inuvik and the Mackenzie Delta.
 As of November 2017, Dempster Highway travellers can drive an additional 147km (91 miles) on NWT Highway 10 to Tuktoyaktuk.
 NWT Highway 10, known as Inuvik to Tuktoyaktuk Highway, is the "first all-weather road to Canada's Arctic Coast".
 It starts from Inuvik, passing through the tree line, onto the tundra and ending at the Arctic Ocean in Tuktoyaktuk (Tuktuyaaqtuuq), a hamlet located in the Inuvik Region of the Northwest Territories.